-What You Can Do
+What You Can Do.

-To date, we are not aware of any reports of identity fraud or improper use of your personal information as a direct result of this incident.
-Out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+We have no evidence of financial fraud or identity theft related to this data.
+Out of an abundance of caution, and to protect you from potential misuse of your information, we are offering complimentary identity theft protection services through IDX, A ZeroFox Company, the data breach recovery services expert.
+IDX identity protection services include: <<12/24>> months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed ID theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
+For more information on identity theft prevention and IDX identity protection services including instructions on how to activate your complimentary <<12/24>>-month membership, please see the additional information provided in this letter.

 This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+Additionally, you should always remain vigilant in reviewing your financial account statements, explanation of benefits statements, and credit reports for fraudulent or irregular activity on a regular basis.